Course Content and Outcome Guide for SPA 102

 - Special Fee:

 Course DescriptionContinues the work of SPA 101.
 Emphasizes active communication in Spanish.
 Includes listening, speaking, reading, writing, pronunciation, structure, vocabulary, and culture.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Recommended: Completion of SPA 101 or instructor permission.
 Audit available.

 Intended Outcomes for the course